gubellom/gubellom.github.io/R files/Descriptive_stats.md

 </details>

 Finally, we can export the results in LaTeX or Excel by simply convert the "row names" into a column.
-Henceforth, I will use the data frame "summary_df_df":
+Henceforth, I will use the dataset "summary_df_df":
 ```r

 # Move rownames into a column called "Variable"